2024-2025 Edition

 FILM461 Nicholas Ray and Robert Bresson

 Nicholas Ray and Robert Bresson are two master filmmakers who had opposite cinematic approaches to express their deep spiritual struggles.
-We are going to compare these two seekers, as a way to deepen our understanding of film style.
-This is a hybrid studies and practice course.
-Assignments will be screenplays and short analytical papers.
+We are going to compare these two seekers as a way to deepen our understanding of directorial style.

 Offering: Host